ebeneliason/easy-pattern/README.md

 #### Params

--   **`color`:**: A `playdate.graphics` color value.
+-   **`color`:** A `playdate.graphics` color value.

 ## Examples

-These examples demonstrate the range of pattern animations possible with EasyPattern
+These examples demonstrate the range of pattern animations possible with EasyPattern.

 ### Conveyor Belt